redemptive/telepath-api/README.md

 ### Posts:

 Posts are public messages and can be viewed by all users.
+Post a post to create a post

 `/api/posts` GET:
 - Get all the current posts